RepoWeaver/MateBook-X-Pro-2020-OpenCore/README.md

 - **EFI** is configured with **Monterey** or **Big Sur** in mind
 - **EFI** is configured for loading macOS **from internal NVMe SSD**

-**When booting, as of the current moment.
-You will need to open and close lid if you have a black screen.**

 **This repository is for personal purposes only.**